9elements/datamill/README.md

 not desired.
 Messages to a cell are handled by a behaviour's `handle_message` method.

-A behaviour is also called on behalf of a cell in these situations:
+A behaviour is also called on behalf of a cell in one of the following
+situations:
 * upon boot, when persistent data for the cell is found
 * the cell has requested a timeout that has expired